r3av/4chan-x-dHash/README.md

 - **Save dHash MD5s**: Automatically adds the MD5 of any image hidden by a dHash filter to the MD5 filter list.

 ## 4. Caveats
-Implementing perceptual hashing introduces new background processing compared to standard 4chan X. dHash may perform additional calculations on thumbnails.
-To ensure a smooth experience, we utilize extensive caching and efficient job queues.
-We also specifically target the thumbnail images to minimize bandwidth usage The calculations are neglible for the most part but we want users using this feature to be aware of the fact that it does use additional processing power.
+Implementing perceptual hashing introduces new background processing on thumbnails compared to standard 4chan X. To ensure a smooth experience, we utilize caching and job queues.
+We also specifically target the thumbnail images to minimize bandwidth usage.
+The calculations are essentially neglible but we want users using this feature to be aware of the fact that it does use additional processing power.

 This necessity for background processing leads to a key architectural difference: